Listen while you learn, on Spotify!

-Bellart BElls – Spain
+Bellart BElls – Spain (no longer produced)

 The BElls is a creation from Spain, made by Luis Eguiguren.
 The BElls has gone through many generations of instruments, from the original “V.1″ Bells to the current “BElls Premier”.
 The BElls includes many scales that are similar to the early Hang scales, as well as many new, exciting scales.
 The BElls is currently only available in the Protus tuning, which is the same tuning as an Integral Hang.
 They are available on a pickup-only basis and offerings are made through their website as well as their Facebook page.